MarFdez/fullstackopen_course/README.md

 ## [`PART 0 - FUNDAMENTALS OF WEB APPS`](https://github.com/Marcuwus/fullstackopen_course/tree/master/part0)

-This is where all begins
+This is where it all begins